csusm-library/project_section/README.md

 Redmine uses dummy projects as project categories.
 This leads to 'fake' projects that serve no other purpose but to hold subprojects.

-This plugin adds the sections in Redmine, to which projects can be assigned.
-The project sections plugin provides the following features and fuctionality.
+This plugin allows projects to be assigned to sections in Redmine.
+Features and fuctionality available in this plugin are listed below.
 * A category can be assigned to each project.
 * Projects are grouped together in a list.
 * A breadcrumb is displayed in the Redmine header.